 Now then, about my dad.
 He was both my champion and my solid ground after mom passed.
 No matter what I did he was there for me.
 When I opted to stay with my grandparents the summer I graduated from high school, he gave his blessing.
 He was proud when I took the initiative to help out two different celebrities with their homes and children.
 How many people successfully pitch themselves by using a sympathy card when one of their characters dies on a soap?
 Just me.

 Dad was awesome when I got into radio too.
 So proud!
 It made me work harder.
-The thing I regret was not know what a great man he was.
+The thing I regret was not knowing what a great man he was.
 He quietly went about giving to others his whole life.
 It wasn’t until he passed that I found out half of his accomplishments.

 He juggled his work and getting us through the many losses we endured.
 Then my marriage numbers one and two.
 Shortly after marriage 2 broke apart, I lost my job.
 So there I was making my way.
 Alone but not alone.
 He always guided me.
 And again 4 years later when I was laid off again we talked everyday and I got to see him frequently.

 Not so much.
-While dad left me a safety net in case something bad ever happened…which was usually the case with me… Tom didn’t live up to his promise and I was forced to spend a good chunk of it in our last year of marriage.
+While dad left me a safety net in case something bad ever happened…which was usually the case with me… The betrayer didn’t live up to his promise and I was forced to spend a good chunk of it in our last year of marriage.
 And now on the divorce.

-Last year, I found myself being told that Tom loved his first wife.
+Last year, I found myself being told that the betrayer loved his first wife.
 It was a huge shock since I had spent that safety net to move us down to North Carolina so we could be closer to his family.
 If he had been honest, that never would have happened and I would have that all important safe haven.
 I can’t dwell on that.

 What I did do, after a breakdown, was pick myself up and fight for the life I envisioned.
 And it’s even better without him because I built it myself.
 It has taken sheer determination and a lot of sacrifice, but I did it.